• Skip to primary navigation

 • An Act with the stated purpose to truly assist and compensate workers injured, made sick and disabled at work

 A leader in the struggle against Bill 99, ONIWG continues to campaign for a just compensation system.
 With research, submissions and presentations, it documents those concerns and makes recommendations for the Legislative Assembly, Ministers and the WCB/WSIB.
 On the street, it is a key organizer in rallies to raise public awareness.
-Through press conferences and social media ONIWG shares the concerns and experiences of injured workers.
+Through press conferences, provincial tours, discussion and social media ONIWG shares the concerns and experiences of injured workers.

-Started in 2015 by long-time injured worker activists Richard Hudon and Peter Page, annual bike rides across the province have created opportunities for meeting fellow injured workers and advocates, and raising public awareness of key concerns that Ontario’s workers’ compensation system must address.
+• Justice for Injured Workers Ride / Cyclothon Justice pour les accidentés du travail (2015-2018).
+Started by long-time injured worker activists Richard Hudon and Peter Page, annual bike rides across the province created opportunities for meeting fellow injured workers and advocates, and raising public awareness of key workers’ compensation concerns.

 Research & analysis